 Buying a cobalt wedding band ring

-Choosing a cobalt wedding band ring is the same as buying a gold, titanium or tungsten band ring.
-You will need to consider the design, width, sizing and fitting of the ring.
+Similar to buying a gold, titanium or tungsten band ring, you will need to consider the design, width, sizing and fitting of the ring.

 Like gold wedding rings, cobalt rings come in dome and flat profile.
 For flat wedding rings, the edges could be beveled, rounded, pipe-cut or stepped.
 Combined with brushed finish and high polished finish, a large array of designs is available on the market.
 Grooves could be made around a ring as well as across a ring.
 Domed designs are generally more comfortable to wear compared to flat wedding bands.
 Brush finish wedding bands are more subtle than high polished ones.